RyanWeigel32/ai-case-study/README.md

 **What specific problem is the company or project trying to solve?**

  The general problem that Headspace is attempting to address through its services is mental health difficulties that are prevalent within our present world.
-Although the main activity of Headspace is the offering of guided meditation courses for a myriad of different life situations and experiences, it has also entered the broader mental health market by the acquisitions of such companies as Ginger, Sayana, and Shine.
+Although the main product/service  Headspace offers is guided meditation courses for different life situations and experiences, it has also entered the broader mental health market by acquiring/merging-with such companies as Ginger, Sayana, and Shine.

 **Who is the companies intended customer?
 Is there any information about the market size of this set of customers?**